 Bottlings from The Language of Yes feature photos from the early 20th century of vignerons in Southern France.
 Colors and gold leaf have been added to the black & white stills.

 This is a supremely refined Syrah for California (under 14% alcohol!), combining old world structure and complexity with new world aromatic intensity.
 The cool microclimate of Rancho Réal enabled a long growing season, helping to bring out a peppery quality to the finished wine (the chemical that causes that scent – rotundone – only develops late in the growing season).
 The wine is 50% whole cluster fermented and spends time in old barriques before bottling.

-Maze Row represents the two wines in the The Language of Yes portfolio: the Grenache “En Passerillage,” Syrah, and a Pink Wine from California's Central Coast.
+Maze Row represents the three wines in The Language of Yes portfolio: Grenache “En Passerillage,” Syrah, and a Pink Wine from California's Central Coast.